NoumanSakhawat/react-native-image-crop-picker/ISSUE_TEMPLATE.md

 ### Version

 Tell us which versions you are using:

-- react-native-image-crop-picker v0.?.?
+- rn-image-crop-picker v0.?.?
 - react-native v0.?.?

 ### Platform

 Tell us to which platform this issue is related

 - iOS